 The self-employment rate by industry differs between Austrian and foreign citizens.
 If one takes into account that one third of all Austrian self-employed are farmers, an option not really open to immigrants, migrants are increasingly self-employed in non-agricultural activities; naturalisation opens up more opportunities for establishing one's own business.
-Accordingly, in 2017 13.8% of the foreign workforce was self-employed compared to some 11.2% of Austrians.
-As can be taken from Figure 54, in farming Austrians tend to be independent farmers, quite in contrast to foreigners who tend to work as labourers.
-In contrast, in the entertainment and art sector 19.8% of the foreign workforce is working on their own account, not much less than Austrians (22.3%).
-Also, in construction foreigners have increasingly set up business in Austria, accounting for 10.2% of the foreign workforce in the construction sector 2017.
-The situation is not much different in the ICT-sector (share of self-employed in foreign workforce 8.2%, for natives 9.6%.
-(Biffl - Skrivanek 2014)
+Accordingly, in 2018 13.2% of the foreign workforce was self-employed compared to some 11.4% of Austrians.
+As can be taken from Figure 57, in farming Austrians tend to be independent farmers, quite in contrast to foreigners who tend to work as labourers.
+In contrast, in the entertainment and art sector 20.4% of the foreign workforce is working on their own account, not much less than Austrians (22.3%).
+Also, in construction foreigners have increasingly set up business in Austria, accounting for 10% of the foreign workforce in the construction sector 2018, while natives stand at 14.9% in 2018.
+The situation is not much different in the ICT-sector with a share of self-employed in the foreign workforce of 8.2%, and for natives 9.9%.
+(Biffl - Skrivanek 2014) Quite different is the situation in tourist services where natives are to a large extent self-employed while foreigners tend to be employees.
+Accordingly, the self-employment rate of natives stood at 34%, compared to a selfemployment rate of foreigners of 7.8% in 2018.